-Kimberley Ramsay is top of our Walk In Her Name Step Challenge leaderboard having already raised over £2,000 for Ovarian Cancer Action whilst recovering from surgery.
+Kimberley Ramsay was top of our Walk In Her Name Step Challenge 2020 leaderboard having raised over £2,000 for Ovarian Cancer Action whilst recovering from surgery.

 I had three out of the four main symptoms, and for someone who knows these symptoms from raising awareness in the past, I never thought it would be cancer.
 It seems we never think something so serious will happen to us.

 My clothes had stopped fitting almost overnight.
 At first, I thought it was the weight I’d put on over Christmas but then I started to need to wee urgently and was experiencing pain when I was exercising, with bloating so bad I had to hold my stomach to walk and use a hot water bottle constantly.

 If it wasn’t for my mum insisting that I phone the GP and my boyfriend Ryan actually dialling the number or my sister-in-law insisting on coming with me (they all knew I’d not call, and not tell the GP half of what was wrong with me) I’d never have been referred to hospital the same night or had such urgent tests done.

 At first they thought I might be pregnant, have IBS or a bladder problem, which were being ruled out one by one.
 It was discovered after a scan that I had a cyst, but further scans were needed to identify exactly what treatment would be needed.
 But whilst waiting for my next scan, I had to undergo emergency surgery as the cyst ruptured.
 A biopsy revealed I had a stage 1c mucinous adenocarcinoma tumour, which is a type of ovarian cancer.

 "Taking on the Step Challenge and getting moving each day has really helped me process everything that’s happened since my diagnosis."Kimberley Ramsay